Student Senate Constitution and Bylaws

 Section 5: Upon verification of a Senator’s one (1) unexcused absence during the semester, the secretary must notify the Senator’s club or organization of the Senator’s absence.
 The club may then replace the Senator or insure his attendance at the next regularly called Senate meeting, without any penalty.
 If, after club notification, the Senator misses one (1) more regularly called Senate meeting without excuse, then the Senator shall be automatically removed from the Senate for the remainder of that semester.
 The Senator’s club cannot then be represented in the Senate nor be considered “a club in good standing” any sooner than the following semester.
 The same conditions apply to attendance at committee meetings except that two (2) unexcused absences result in dismissal from the Senate.

 Section 6: Any officer or Senator may be impeached for cause by a two-third (2/3) vote of the Senate membership.
 Any officer or member so impeached is entitled to trial before the Executive Committee of the Senate.
-The Dean of Students shall serve as trial judge.
+The Director of Student Life shall serve as trial judge.
 If convicted, the accused shall be removed from the Senate.
 With the impeachment of an officer or senator, a club cannot be represented until the following semester.

 Clause 1: The cause for impeachment shall be defined as violations by the officers and/or senators of their duties as designated in Article IV.